What Is the Rotator Cuff?

 Newer treatment options for Rotator Cuff tears include using your body’s own repair cells to treat the damaged muscle or tendon using stem cell therapy.
 Regenexx enables patients the ability to use the healing power of their own stem cells to treat tears in the Rotator Cuff.
 Regenexx is a simple needle-in, needle-out procedure that enables the patient to avoid surgery, anesthesia, and the long down time commonly associated with surgical repair.

 Please review the MRI below in which a patient had a tear in their rotator cuff.
-They underwent stem cell therapy at Regenexx with healing of the tear, 100% resolution of pain and return to normal function.
+They underwent stem cell therapy for shoulder pain at Regenexx with healing of the tear, 100% resolution of pain and return to normal function.

 (1) Centeno CJ, Al-Sayegh H, Bashir J, Goodyear S, Freeman MD.
 A prospective multi-site registry study of a specific protocol of autologous bone marrow concentrate for the treatment of shoulder rotator cuff tears and osteoarthritis.
 J Pain Res.
 2015;8:269–276.
 Published 2015 Jun 5. doi:10.2147/JPR.S80872